horelvis/share-site-tags-cloud/README.md

-#Site Tags dashlet for Alfresco Share with D3j https://github.com/share-extras/site-tags-dashlet
+#Site Tags dashlet for Alfresco Share with D3

-This work is based in the dashlet published by Will Abson.
+This work is based in the dashlet published by Will Abson https://github.com/share-extras/site-tags-dashlet.

 The principal differences are:
 - Compatible with Alfresco 5.0.x